containers/podman-desktop-extension-ai-lab/README.md

 ## Installing a released version

-You can install this extension using this [link](podman-desktop:extension/redhat.ai-studio).

-This will install the latest released version of the extension.

 If you want to install a specific version of the extension, go to Podman Desktop UI > ⚙ Settings > Extensions > Install a new extension from OCI Image.

 The name of the image to use is `ghcr.io/projectatomic/ai-studio:version_to_use`.